freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/add-images-to-your-website.md

 assert(/^https:\/\/cdn\.freecodecamp\.org\/curriculum\/cat-photo-app\/relaxing-cat\.jpg$/i.test($('img').attr('src')));
 ```

-Your image element's `alt` attribute should not be empty.
+Your `img` have to be in the right format, and your `alt` attribute should not be empty.

 ```js
 assert(